parvathivarma/Global-Corruption-Rate/README.md

 http://www.livemint.com/Politics/xvOHfGD01czDhZvWIhkPmK/Corruption-in-public-services-has-declined-CMS-survey.html

 The above article talks about the decline in corruption rate in India.

+## Warrant
 India was ranked on top being one of the most corrupt Asian Country.
 A decline in corruption in such a country could show some improvement.

+## Reservation
+The decline can be that not all issues are being exposed to public.
+This might result in much serious issues.

 ## Future enhancement Roadmap